apexdiabolo/apex-site/index.md

 ## Upcoming Performances

 - \[Saturday, May 17, 2025\] [Peony Festival](https://www.seattlechinesegarden.org/events/peony-festival-2025) at [Seattle Chinese Garden](https://maps.app.goo.gl/5DiZ9p24fjyoH1at9).
 This is a two-day event.
-We will be there on the first day, with a performance at 1:00pm and workshop time TBD.
+Pending weather, we will be there on the first day, with a performance at 1:00pm followed by a workshop.

 <div class="spacer"></div>